- Get Help

 Through simple and creative guided workshops, each ARThrive session will explore different topics while creating art together in a safe(r) space.
 All materials are included and light meals will be provided.

-ARThrive is a partnership between SFU’s Sexual Violence Support & Prevention Office and the SFSS Women’s Centre and, new this year, we are working in partnership with the SFU’s Indigenous Student Centre to support some of our sessions.
+ARThrive is a partnership between SFU’s Sexual Violence Support & Prevention Office and the SFSS Women’s Centre.
+We have also worked in partnership with the SFU’s Indigenous Student Centre to support some past sessions.

 Sessions are open to all students of all genders.